qurator-spk/sbb_images/doc/image-search.md

 ## Settings Section

 Multiple image databases and models can be configured.
 The settings section is used to switch between image sets/databases and/or models.
-The [setup doc](image-search-setup.md) for how to configure multiple databases/models.
+See [setup doc](image-search-setup.md) for how to configure multiple databases/models.

 ## Search by Image